KanishaLiyanage/weather-app-flutter/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This app is giving latest Covid-19 information in Sri Lanka.
+This Flutter app shows real-time weather data.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>